Choosing a driving school or an instructor is not easy.

 For me, I believe this is due to lack of information.
 When you by a Mercedes Benz or a BMW, you can see the quality with your own eyes.
 You can even touch it and smell it.

-Many parents want their children to be taught properly and to remain safe for the rest of their driving lives.
-No one wants their child to get involved in a collision.
+But the thing is; many parents want their children to be taught properly.. and to remain safe for the rest of their driving lives.
+No one wants their child to get involved in an accident.

 No one wants to keep taking lessons for ever.
 No one wants to be shouted at, or be ridiculed because they’re anxious or a slow learner.